A tenant speaking with a repair man in her apartment

-Making repairs in a rental is simply unavoidable as a landlord.
-Whether they’re caused by the tenant, normal wear and tear, or just an ageing property, you’re going to have to make some repairs along the way, and things can get expensive.
-It’s not totally uncommon for landlords and property managers to charge a fee every time a tenant submits a maintenance request or a repair is performed, especially in multi-unit complexes.
+As a landlord, dealing with repairs goes with the territory.
+Whether the situation was caused by the tenant, due to normal wear and tear, or just because it's an ageing property, you’re going to have to make some repairs along the way, and things can get expensive.
+While it's not the most frequent way landlords choose to handle repairs, it's also not uncommon for landlords and property managers to charge a fee every time a tenant submits a maintenance request or a repair is performed, especially in multi-unit complexes.

 The thinking is, if you charge for a maintenance request or require repair deductibles, you can increase your bottom line and ease the strain on your wallet.
 However, while it may sound like a good way to keep some money in your pocket, this practice will inevitably push tenants out and lead to real problems going unreported.
 Charging for maintenance requests could lead to overall higher repairs costs and frequent tenant turnover.